nhselect/step1-training/content/user-guide/educator/05-enrolling-learners/un-enrolling-learners-from-the-step-1-proficiencies/index.md

 ---
-title: Unenroling Learners from the proficiencies
+title: Unenroling Learners from one of the clinical proficiencies
 order: 2
 rating: true
 createdAt: 2022-09-08T13:44:51.418Z